demidenko05/beige-uml/README.txt

 *Fixed file URI multi-platform separators.
 *Fixed creating diagram in centimeters.
 *Zoom and offset are set to defaults on open/new diagram.

+This application you can download from https://repo1.maven.org/maven2/org/beigesoft/beige-uml-swing Android version you can find in Google Play Store.